nesterone/sf-eng-init-bazzika/00-bootcamp/06-our-model-of-collaboration/our-model-of-collaboration.md

 ### Workshop: Contribute to Open Source

+> Don't forget to provide links to your projects

 [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github)

 ### Exercise: Send your code